Blake Lively Has Anxiety Over Perfect Life With Husband Ryan Reynolds And Kids As Movie Career Takes Off

-Blake Lively and her husband Ryan Reynolds may be the two most in-love couple in Hollywood.
+Blake Lively and her husband Ryan Reynolds may be the most in-love couple in Hollywood.
 Every time they talk about each other, praises pour out, and the fans are left to think that their lives are perfect.
 The Shallows actress would like to refute that, but from the most recent interview, it looks like she does not have many reasons to show otherwise.

 The 29-year-old actress married the 40-year-old actor in 2012, and since then, they had two kids between them.
 They raise their daughters, James and Ines, in an upstate home in New York, and take turns working on their movie projects so that one of them can be fully present for their children.